The Best Florida Beaches to Say I Do

-These five Sunshine State beaches vow to wow you
+Here are five Sunshine State beaches that are perfect for your wedding.
+They vow to wow you.

 The beach – with its natural, timeless beauty – is the perfect place for a wedding.
 Whether you’re dreaming of a barefoot ceremony or a celebrity-style celebration, these five Sunshine State beaches vow to wow you.